 - Weekly work schedules shall be documented and maintained with other payroll-related records within the department.

-- It is each employee’s responsibility to accurately record all hours worked on the university-provided timekeeping device or form.
-This includes work conducted for the University remotely, whether at an offsite location or via electronic device; work that is de minimis need not be recorded.
+- Employees are responsible for accurately recording all hours worked on the university-provided timekeeping device or form.
+This includes remote work, whether at an offsite location or via electronic device.
+Work that is de minimis is not recorded.

-- Each employee must submit the recorded time to his or her supervisor for approval.
+- Each employee must submit the recorded time to their supervisor for approval.
 The supervisor is responsible for verifying the accuracy of the time submitted.

-- It is each department’s responsibility to maintain a record of all hours worked.
+- It is each unit’s responsibility to maintain a record of all hours worked.

 - Shift preference for job openings having identical duties and responsibilities is given in order of occupational unit seniority.
-This is not applicable in units where the practice is to rotate shift assignments on a regular basis.
+This is not applicable in units where the practice is to rotate shift assignments regularly.

-- For AFSCME Service covered employees, once shift preference has been exercised for a given job vacancy, the employee must wait until another job vacancy occurs to again exercise his or her shift preference based on his or her occupational unit seniority.
+- For Non-Exempt AFSCME Service staff, once shift preference has been exercised for a given job vacancy, the employee must wait until another job vacancy occurs to exercise again their shift preference based on their occupational unit seniority.

-- For AFSCME Police covered positions, in the event that a campus department utilizes a shift bid process, the following must occur:
+- For Non-Exempt AFSCME Police staff, if a campus unit utilizes a shift bid process, the following must occur:

 - The shift bid process will take place at least annually.

-- The shift bid results must be provided to employees at least 60 days prior to the shift effective dates.
+- The shift bid results must be provided to employees at least 60 days before the shift effective dates.

-- The shift bid priority is based on occupational unit seniority (which includes occupational seniority of transferred employees).
+- The shift bid priority is based on occupational unit seniority, which includes the occupational seniority of transferred employees.

-- Reasonable breaks are normally 15 minutes during each half day of work.
+- Reasonable breaks usually are 15 minutes during each half-day of work.

-- For AFSCME Police and AFSCME Service covered employees, this includes during overtime periods, if possible.
+- For Non-Exempt AFSCME Police staff and Non-Exempt AFSCME Service staff, this includes during overtime periods, if possible.

 - For employees required to work in adverse conditions, i.e., extreme heat or cold or noxious fumes, it may be advisable to schedule additional break periods.
 Such a decision is a matter within the discretion of the supervisor on the scene.

-- Time allowed for rest periods is not cumulative, is not intended to cover late arrival or early departure, nor can it be saved for later use.
+- Time allowed for rest periods is not cumulative and does not cover late arrival or early departure, nor can it be saved for later use.

 - Breaks should be scheduled so that the efficiency of the work unit does not suffer.
-This can be accomplished by staggering the times for rest periods so that all employees in the department or within the work group are not taking a break at the same time.
+This can be accomplished by staggering rest period times so that all employees in the unit or within the workgroup are not taking breaks simultaneously.

-- For AFSCME Police covered employees, an officer who works more than six consecutive hours will receive a paid meal break that is built into the shift.
+- For Non-Exempt AFSCME Police staff, an officer who works more than six consecutive hours will receive a paid meal break built into the shift.
 Police Service employees are expected to be available at all times during the meal break.

-- For all other Support, Service, Overtime Eligible Professional Staff and Temporary employees, they should not be required to work more than six consecutive hours without a minimum of a one-half hour lunch period free from the job, unless mutually agreed to by the employee and the supervisor, see 3 below for further information.
+- All other Non-Exempt staff and part time employees should not be required to work more than six consecutive hours without a minimum 30 minute lunch period free from the job, unless mutually agreed to by the employee and the supervisor, see 3. below for further information.

-- AFSCME Service covered employees receive one-half hour off for lunch each day, unless a department has established a different schedule.
-The University will provide an appropriate place for employees to eat their lunches.
+- Non-Exempt AFSCME Service staff receive 30 minutes off for lunch each day unless a unit has established a different schedule.
+The university will provide an appropriate place for employees to eat their lunches.

-- CWA Support Staff; and Non-Union Support, Service and Overtime Eligible Professional Staff covered employees, receive one hour off for lunch each day, unless a department has established a different schedule.
+- Non-Exempt CWA staff and Non-Exempt Non-Union (including PAO and PAU) staff receive one hour off for lunch each day, unless a unit has established a different schedule.

-- By mutual agreement between the employee and the supervisor, an employee can work more than six consecutive hours without an unpaid lunch break of 30 minutes or more, either as an occasional adjustment to the work schedule or on a regular basis as part of an alternative or flexible work schedule.
-In these situations, every effort should be made to provide the employee a fifteen (15) minute rest period.
-See the Alternative Work Schedules Policy for more information.
+- By mutual agreement between the employee and the supervisor, an employee can work more than six consecutive hours without an unpaid lunch break of 30 minutes or more, either as an occasional adjustment to the work schedule or regularly as part of an alternative work schedule.
+Every effort should be made to provide the employee a fifteen (15) minute rest period in these situations.

-It occasionally becomes necessary for employees whose normal shift begins between 4:00 p.m. and 4:00 a.m. to attend University-related meetings during the day.
-When the presence of an employee is required at a University-related meeting during the hours that the employee is normally scheduled off, the time actually spent in such meetings shall be compensated with supervisory approval, with compensatory time off.
+It occasionally becomes necessary for employees whose regular shift begins between 4:00 p.m. and 4:00 a.m. to attend university-related meetings during the day.
+When the presence of an employee is required at a university-related meeting during the hours that the employee is typically scheduled off, the time spent in such meetings shall be compensated with supervisory approval, with compensatory time off.
 Such compensatory time shall be scheduled, if practical, by late arrival or early departure on the shift immediately preceding or immediately following the meeting.
-It is the department’s decision to pay or grant the time off.
+The unit decides to pay or grant the time off.

 Off-campus work and travel time:

-- When departments require a Staff employee to perform a work assignment off campus or outside normal work hours, departments should adhere to the provisions below when determining the employee’s eligibility for pay.
+- When units require a staff employee to perform a work assignment off-campus or outside regular work hours, units should adhere to the provisions below when determining the employee’s eligibility for pay.

-- Travel time during normal work hours is work time.
+- Travel time during regular work hours is work time.

-- Travel time during hours that are normal work hours during the week but which occurs on a day normally scheduled off is work time.
+- Travel time during regular work hours during the week but which occurs on a normally scheduled day off is work time.